FinlayShepherd/PyRisk/Design/structure.md

 * The current teams
 * The current players
 * The territories (includes neighbouring territories)
-* The number of troops in each territory
+* The number of armies in each territory
-* The team whose troops are in the territory
+* The team whose armies are in the territory
 * The public messages
 * The player who sent the public message
 * The player who sent the private message
 * The player/team who received the private message
-* The total number of troops for each player (needs to be validated to prevent people from cheating)
+* The total number of armies for each player (needs to be validated to prevent people from cheating)
 * The results of battles

 ### Private info (teams)